Sod Delivery to Your Home or Business

 What is the Delivery Process Like?

-When we deliver your new grass to you, we will work with you to let you know when we plan on arriving at your property so you will be ready to get to work.
+When we deliver your new grass to you, they will work with you to let you know when they plan on arriving at your property so you will be ready to get to work.

 Your sod will be stacked on pallets and we’ll drop them off on your driveway, unless you have a better spot for them.